bbatsov/emacsredux/_posts/2026-03-08-customizing-font-lock-in-the-age-of-tree-sitter.md

 ## The Old World: Regex Font-Lock

-Traditional font-lock in Emacs is built on regular expressions.
-A major mode defines `font-lock-keywords` -- a list of regexps paired with faces.
-Emacs runs each regexp against the buffer text and applies the corresponding face to matches.
-This has worked for decades, and it's beautifully simple.
+Traditional font-lock in Emacs actually has two phases.
+First, *syntactic fontification* handles comments and strings using the buffer's syntax table and `parse-partial-sexp` (implemented in C) -- this isn't regexp-based at all.
+Second, *keyword fontification* runs the regexps in `font-lock-keywords` against the buffer text to highlight everything else: language keywords, types, function names, and so on.
+When people talk about "regex font-lock," they usually mean this second phase, which is where most of the mode-specific highlighting lives and where most of the customization happens.

 If you wanted to customize it, you'd manipulate `font-lock-keywords` directly: